UKCloud/documentation/articles/openstack/ostack-how-use-barbican.md

 ## Overview

 OpenStack Key Manager (Barbican) is the secrets manager for Red Hat OpenStack Platform.
-You can use the barbican API and command line to centrally manage the certificates, keys, and passwords used by OpenStack services.
+You can use the Barbican API and command line to centrally manage the certificates, keys, and passwords used by OpenStack services.

 Barbican currently supports the following use cases described in this guide: